eyang9001/Artificial-Intelligence-Implementations/README.md

 ## 1. Knowledge Base
 ###### This was an assignment in the class MSAI 348 'Intro to AI' taught by Professor Jason (Willie) Wilson
 This is my implementation of a knowledge base to hold facts and rules.
-When new facts or rules are added to the knowledge base with `student_code.kb_add`, forward chaining is applied to infer new facts and rules.
+When new facts or rules are added to the knowledge base with `student_code.kb_add` in the form of horn clauses, forward chaining is applied to infer new facts and rules.
 The knowledge base also handles retracting of facts and rules with `student_code.kb_retract`.
 Truth maintenance is employed to keep the knowledge base up to date, and make sure all inferred facts and rules are grounded.
 The knowledge base can also be queried with `student_code.kb_ask` to see if facts or rules exist in the knowledge base.

 ## 2. A* Search
 ###### This was an assignment in the class MSAI 348 'Intro to AI' taught by Professor Jason (Willie) Wilson